 ***Trigger warning: this episode includes discussion of child abuse***

-Have you used TEN-4 FACESp to identify potential non-accidental trauma?
-Share your experience with us via social media, @empulsepodcast, or through our website, ucdavisem.com.
+How do you approach these challenging conversations?
+Share what’s worked for you (or what hasn’t) with us via social media, @empulsepodcast, or through our website, ucdavisem.com.

 ***Please rate us and leave us a review on iTunes!
 It helps us reach more people.***

 ~ Our episodes are now closed captioned! ~